West Indian Day Parade

-The West Indian Day Parade Carnival is an annual celebration of West Indian culture, held annually, on around, the first Monday of September in the Crown Heights neighborhood of Brooklyn in New York City.
+The West Indian Day Parade Carnival is an annual celebration of West Indian culture, held on or around the first Monday of September in the Crown Heights neighborhood of Brooklyn in New York City.
 It is organized by the West Indian American Day Carnival Association (WIADCA).

 The main event is the West Indian Day Parade (also known as simply the Labor Day Parade), which attracts between one and three million participants.
 The spectators and participators watch and follow the parade on its route along Eastern Parkway.
 Some of the West Indian or Caribbean islands represented in the parade include Trinidad and Tobago, Haiti, Barbados, Dominica, Saint Lucia, Jamaica, Saint Vincent and Grenada, along with some Afro-Panamanians.
 Mainland Caribbean countries such as Guyana, Suriname, and Belize also participate as well.

 History

 Start in Harlem

 Woman in costume in the 2009 New York City parade.